-You may remember that I have two teen boys.
-Recently they both told me they like coffee.
+Recently both my boys told me they like coffee.
 But not MY coffee.
 They like Starbucks coffee.
 Hmmmm.
 I don't drink Starbucks coffee often because I find it really strong.
-And my kids think the coffee I drink has too much of a coffee taste.
-So, initially I was confused.

 At the grocery store, my son pointed out what they like from Starbucks.
-Their Frappuccino.
+They like a coffee flavored bottled drink called a Frappuccino.

 8 oz 1% chocolate milk

 Whipped cream (optional)

 Stir the above ingredients well.
 Using a blender with some ice cubes will elevate this cold coffee drink.
 If you have any whipped cream to top it with, you are making this a luxurious treat!

 The appeal of this drink is the individual servings.
 A 12 oz mason jar with the these reusable mason jar lids makes this just as portable as the Frappuccino bottle.
 Just a quick note, the reusable jar lids I've linked to are great because they don't leak!